MenoData/Time4J/README.md

 Please have a look at the version of this file on the master branch for gathering further informations.

-Note: The version v3.41 is the last version of this level6-branch.
+Note: The version v3.43 is the last version of this level6-branch (unless future tzdb-syntax-changes might require an update).